alphadevx/shatner-bot/README.md

 ## How does it work?

-In Hipchat, the user gains access to the _/shatner_ command in a room that has this plugin enabled, for example if the user types _/shatner awesome_ the following image is loaded into th Hipchat room:
+In Hipchat, the user gains access to the _/shatner_ command in a room that has this plugin enabled, for example if the user types _/shatner awesome_ the following image is loaded into the Hipchat room:

 ![](http://shatner.pics/mood/awesome.jpg)